oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * MUST NOT enable modification to asserted values that expand the scope of permitted actions
 * MUST NOT modify `txn`, `sub`, and `aud` values of the Txn-Token in the request
 * MUST NOT remove any of the existing requesting workload identifiers from the `req_wl` claim
-* MUST NOT issue a Txn-Token if the expiration time has passed.
+* MUST NOT issue a new Txn-Token when the Txn-Token being replaced has expired.
 * MAY issue a replacement Txn-Token with a lifetime exceeding the lifetime of the input Txn-Token, subject to the policy of the transaction token issuer.
 * SHOULD limit the number of times a Txn-Token is replaced if it allows extending the lifetime beyond that of the input Txn-Token to reduce replay risks.
 * MUST append the workload identifier of the workload requesting the replacement to the `req_wl` claim using the character `,` as the separator between individual workload identifiers.